 Knowledge therapy is the best example of a truly alternative medical treatment for facet syndrome.
 This approach does not provide any physical treatments at all, but relies completely on educating the patient as to why they really have pain.
 Knowledge therapy provides limited benefits for patients with structural pathology, but can completely cure patients whose pain has been mistakenly attributed to the facet joints.
 Since the rate of misdiagnosis has reached epidemic levels, knowledge therapy is a worthwhile consideration for any patient who has not found relief using more traditional means and can succeed where all other therapies have failed miserably.

-Alternative Medicine for Facet Syndrome Efficacy
+Alternative Treatment for Facet Joint Pain

 Using the examples above, efficacy is generally excellent across the board:

 Hypnotherapy does not work for all, but provides substantial benefits for most patients.
 Hypnotherapy might or might not be covered under traditional medical insurance policies.
 There is virtually no risk from hypnosis treatment and other potential benefits are available also, depending on specific treatment objectives for each patient.

 Pain coaching is a step up, since its results rival the best traditional pain management options, there are no risks at all and significant life benefits are also guaranteed.
 Pain coaching with an expert can provide the ability to function normally despite structural pain and can help cure pain that is nonstructural, especially when the pain coach is knowledgeable about mindbody medicine.
 Pain coaching may or may not be covered under traditional insurance, depending on many factors.
 Some coaches also insist on continuing sessions, which can become an expensive long-term burden.